Every online guide on optimizing ad revenue invariably refers to ads and user experience as frenemies (or something to that effect).

 - Avoid expandable ads that refuse to close or result in accidental clicks

-- Steer clear of prestitial ads with countdown that make users wait until the ad is over – which, frankly, annoy most users and do not help the brands either
+- Steer clear of prestitial ads with a countdown that makes users wait until the ad is over – which, frankly, annoy most users and do not help the brands either

 - Remember pop-unders do little to build credibility and reputation